ChooseWhy Choose This Program?

 What Will You Learn?

 The biology core curriculum explores the major disciplines and examines both the diversity of life and the functional aspects of living systems.
-The core courses encompass the wide spectrum of biological sciences from molecules and cells to populations and ecosystems using evolutionary adaptation as a recurrent theme.
+The core courses for the biological sciences major and minor encompass the wide spectrum of biological sciences, from molecules and cells to populations and ecosystems, using evolutionary adaptation as a recurrent theme.
 Advanced courses allow students to pursue areas of special interest and stress independence and initiative.
 Many students participate in internships and also in research, either in collaboration with a faculty member on campus or at an off-campus research setting.
 Results of these studies are occasionally published in scientific research journals.

 DoWhat Will You Do?